raspberrypilearning/321-make-mentor-guide/en/step_1.md

 Each path is made up of three different types of project in a 3-2-1 structure:

 + **3** Explore projects to introduce creators to a set of skills, and provide step-by-step instructions to help them develop initial confidence.
-+ **2** Design projects allow creators to practise the skills they learned in the previous Explore projects, and to express themselves creatively.
++ **2** Design projects to allow creators to practise the skills they learned in the previous Explore projects, and to express themselves creatively whilst growing independence.
 + **1** Invent project where creators meet a project brief for a particular audience using their skills.
 + **Make!** resources allow creators to turn their own ideas into projects.